siefca/attribute-filters/README.md

 When?
 -----

-If your Rails application often filters the attributes that has changed recently and uses callbacks to achieve that, then you may consider refining that process and write methods for handling common operations not certain attributes.
-See what I mean below.
+You may want to try it when your Rails application often modifies attributes that changed recently and uses callbacks to fulfill that goal.

+When the number of attributes altered that way increases you may observe that the same happends with your filtering methods because each one is tied to the attribute.

+You may consider refining that process and write more generic fitering methods, designed to handle common operations and not tied to certain attributes.
+Let me show what I mean below.

 ### Before ###